Magnetic monopole as a spacetime defect: Introduction

 Dirac's formulation of singular magnetic monopoles stands out as a remarkably elegant yet unconfirmed explanation of the quantization of electric charge \cite{dirac,dirac1}.
-As t'hooft and Polyakov showed later, monopole fields without string singularities can emerge naturally in non-abelian gauge theories as solitonic solutions of finite energy, size and a definite magnetic charge \cite{thooft,polyakov,prasad,bogo}.
+As 't hooft and Polyakov showed later, monopole fields without string singularities could emerge naturally in non-abelian gauge theories as solitonic solutions of finite energy and size and a definite magnetic charge \cite{thooft,polyakov,prasad,bogo}.
 Their presence also appears to be fundamental in the formulation of grand unified theories.
 However, the lack of any experimental encouragement till now makes one wonder whether monopoles really do exist in nature, at least in the forms they have been theorized till now.

-Here we work up a new realization of monopoles, their origin being a special phase of vacuum gravity.
-These emerge as nonsingular classical solutions of first-order field equations where the spacetime is associated with a noninvertible metric \cite{tseytlin,kaul1}., and involve no matter-coupling such as a non-abelian gauge fields.
+Here we work up the slightly more radical idea that the magnetic charge in a curved spacetime could be a purely gravitational (emergent) effect.
+The apparent charge is seeded by a special phase of first order gravity theory, where the associated classical spacetime solution necessarily has a noninvertible four-metric \cite{tseytlin,kaul1}.
+To emphasize, this description does not involve any matter-coupling such as non-abelian gauge fields.

-Based on the field equations, we provide an emergent definition for the magnetic field and the associated magnetic charge.
+Based on the field equations of first-order vacuum gravity, we provide an emergent definition for the magnetic field and the associated magnetic charge.
 The noninvertible solution necessarily exhibits a nontrivial spatial contortion, whose form is constrained by eliminating the Dirac-string singularities in the spacetime geometry.
-The emergent three-geometry is regular as well, as the evaluation of the characteristic curvature scalars explicitly shows.
+The emergent three-geometry where the apparent charge lives is regular, as the evaluation of the characteristic curvature scalars explicitly shows.

-The regular core, which is the source of an apparent monopole, cannot be observed directly.
+The degenerate core of the apparent monopole cannot be observed directly.
 This is because it cannot be reached along any timelike radial trajectory (geodesic) by an observer outside, living in a standard Einsteinian geometry.
 Locally, this part of the spacetime is equivalent to the (extremal) magnetic Reissner-Nordstrom solution almost everywhere.
 The full spacetime is spherically symmetric and smooth.
-This description provides a natural explanation as to why a free monopole might not be observable, if that is indeed a fact of nature.

-Further, the apparent magnetic charge of this geometry inherits a topological interpretation in terms of a fundamental topological invariant of gravity theory, namely, the Nieh-Yan number.
-Such a connection between matter and geometry seems to be of fundamental importance, whose general implications could be radical.